 Could you be pregnant?
 The proof is in the pregnancy test.
 But even before you miss a period, you might suspect — or hope — that you're pregnant.
 Know the first signs of pregnancy and why they occur.

 Classic pregnancy signs and symptoms

-In addition to a missed period, the earliest signs and symptoms of pregnancy might include:
+The most common early signs and symptoms of pregnancy might include:

 - Increased urination.
 You might find yourself urinating more often than usual.
 The amount of blood in your body increases during pregnancy, causing your kidneys to process extra fluid that ends up in your bladder.

 See more In-depth

 - Bastian LA, et al. Clinical manifestations and diagnosis of early pregnancy. http://www.uptodate.com/home.
-Accessed March 19, 2013.
+Accessed May 19, 2016.

 - Norwitz ER, et al. Overview of the etiology and evaluation of vaginal bleeding in pregnant women. http://www.uptodate.com/home.
-Accessed March 19, 2013.
+Accessed May 19, 2016.

 - Frequently asked questions.
 Pregnancy FAQ126.
 Morning sickness: Nausea and vomiting of pregnancy.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq126.pdf?dmc=1&ts=20130318T1105352029.
-Accessed March 18, 2013.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Morning-Sickness-Nausea-and-Vomiting-of-Pregnancy.
+Accessed May 19, 2016.

 - American College of Obstetricians and Gynecologists.
 Months 1 and 2.
 In: Your Pregnancy and Childbirth Month to Month.
 6th ed.
 Washington, D.C.: American College of Obstetricians and Gynecologists; 2015.